 Pour filling over it.
 Cover the crimped edges with an edge protector, or foil, to keep them from browning any further.

-Bake the pie for 35-40″ on the middle rack of 350º oven.
-When done, the filling should be golden on top, the outer 2-3 inches of the pie should be set, and the center should still be a bit wobbly, yet crusted over.
+Bake the pie for 45-50” on the middle rack of 350º oven.
+When done, the filling should be golden on top, the outer 3 inches of the pie should be firmly set, and the center should almost firm.
 Read notes above on testing for doneness.